SimVascular/svZeroDSolver-Archived/README.md

 - Python 3

-The following Python packages are required:
+The required Python packages are listet in `requirements.txt`

-- os
-- re
-- sys
-- pdb
-- copy
-- numpy
-- argparse
-- tqdm.tqdm
-- importlib
-- matplotlib.pyplot
-- collections.defaultdict
-- scipy
-- scipy.interpolate
-- scipy.sparse.linalg
-- scipy.sparse.csr_matrix

 ### Execution